urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 In **Step 6**, the quality of the classification result was evaluated using known **metrics** such as the **cross validation score** and the **confusion matrix**.

-The classification in step 5 was initially performed with default values for the so-called **hyper parameters** of the SVC.
+The classification in step 5 was performed with default values for the so-called **hyper parameters** of the SVC.
 Therefore, in **step 7** the meaning of the parameters was first explained.
 Then, their influence on the classification result was demonstrated by **manually varying** the individual hyper-parameters.

 In the final **Step 8**, two approaches to systematic hyper-parameter search were presented: **grid search** and **randomized search**.
 While the former considered exhaustively all parameter combinations for given values, the latter approach selected a number of candidates from a parameter space with a particular random distribution.
-In order to be able to evaluate whether the two search methods led to improved results, classification was first carried out using standard values for the hyper-parameters.
+In order to be able to evaluate whether the two search methods led to improved results, classification was first carried out using default values for the hyper-parameters.
 The so-called **baseline** was determined.
 It turned out that the Iris dataset already gave much too good results at default values (recognition rates around 100%) to expect significant improvements by systematic parameter search.
 Therefore, **Gaussian noise** was added to the dataset in a second step, which allowed to simulate **measurement noise** of real ML applications at the same time.

 Using a custom Python class, the **run times** for the two search methods were determined.
 As expected, the grid search took by far the longest time compared to the randomized search.
 However, only local optima for the hyper-parameters were always identified for the randomized search, which also led to different results for each run.
-The quality of the classification results was again determined using the metrics presented in step 6.
+The quality of the classification in terms of recognition rate was again determined using the metrics presented in step 6.
 While the grid search always produced better results compared to the baseline, these varied for the randomized search and were each slightly better or worse than those of the baseline.

 As an outlook, the current tutorial could be extended by replacing the Iris dataset with the much more modern **[Penguin dataset](https://github.com/mcnakhaee/palmerpenguins)** (original package for **R**: <cite data-cite="palmerpenguins_R_2020">Allison et al., 2020</cite> as well as adapted package for **Python**: <cite data-cite="palmerpenguins_Python_2020">Nakhaee, 2021</cite>).
 However, this would mean a fundamental reworking of all the steps in this tutorial.